Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: A matched instrumental variable study and its experimental ideal

 Each matched pair is exactly matched on both hospital and an indicator of sepsis, such that across-hospital differences in quality of care and fundamental differences in physiology between septic and non-septic patient cannot bias the analysis.
 For the remaining covariates, we minimized the total of the within-pair distances on covariates as measured by the Mahalanobis distance and applied a caliper to the propensity score.
 We further applied near-fine balance constraints for three indicators for surgical volume at the hospital at the time of admission and a dummy variable for whether a patient had a specific disability.
 Fine balance constrains two groups to be balanced on a particular variable without restricting matching on the variable within individual pairs \citep{Rosenbaum:2007b}.
 A near-fine balance constraint returns a finely balanced match when one is feasible, and otherwise minimizes the deviation from fine balance \citep{Yang:2012}.
 As a result, the marginal distribution for these three indicators will be exactly or nearly exactly the same across levels of the IV.
-Finally, we also applied optimal subsetting to discard matched pairs with high levels of imbalance on covariates \citep{Rosenbaum:2011}.
+Finally, we applied optimal subsetting to discard matched pairs with high levels of imbalance on covariates \citep{Rosenbaum:2011}.
 After matching, we calculated the standardized difference for each covariate, which is the mean difference between matched patients divided by the pooled standard deviation before matching.
-In the match, we attempted to produce absolute standardized differences of less than 0.10, a commonly recommended threshold \citep{Rosenbaum:2010}.
+We attempted to produce absolute standardized differences of less than 0.10, a commonly recommended threshold \citep{Rosenbaum:2010}.

-Table~\ref{tab.bal} contains balance statistics before and after matching on selected covariates.
-In general, balance even before matching is quite good: none of the absolute standardized differences exceed 0.20, and only six exceed 0.10.
-Matching moved most absolute standardized differences below 0.1, suggesting that matching was successful in attenuating potential biases due to discrepancies in observed surgeon characteristics and available data on patient physiology.
-From the perspective of observed covariates, Table \ref{tab.bal} suggests that surgeons with high versus low TTO appear to have been assigned to patients in a haphazard, asystematic manner.
+Table~\ref{tab.bal} contains balance statistics before and after matching.
+Matching moved most absolute standardized differences below 0.1, suggesting successful attenuation of potential biases due to discrepancies in observed surgeon characteristics and available patient physiology metrics.
+Based upon observed covariates, Table \ref{tab.bal} suggests that surgeons with high versus low TTO appear to have been assigned to patients in an asystematic manner.